Real Estate FAQs

 When choosing a mortgage lender, be sure to ask questions and interview at least three candidates before deciding.
 This person will determine the home loan you'll have to endure for a good portion of your life.
 Ask family, friends, and your real estate team for referrals.
 You want to make sure this professional understands your needs and puts your best interests first throughout the entire home transaction.

 Hiring an agent who has experience in your neighborhood will help the home buying and selling process go more efficiently.
 The more experience an agent has, the better they'll handle problems and negotiate with buyers and sellers.
 An experienced agent will help you contact other real estate professionals you'll need to close on a new home or the one you're selling.

 All agents work differently and communicate with their clients in different ways.
-Be sure to ask a potential agent how they choose to communicate with their clients.
-You are the client and need to rule out what kind of communication you’re uncomfortable with and how often you want to receive updates.
-Whether you text, call, or email each other, it’s best to understand preferences before working with an agent.
+Be sure to ask your potential agent how they choose to communicate with their clients.
+You are the client and need to rule out what kind of communication you're uncomfortable with and how often you want to receive updates.
+Whether you text, call, or email each other, it's best to understand preferences before working with an agent.

 You'll be working closely with your real estate agent and need to know how successful they were with past clients.
 When you meet your agent, ask for a list of references to ensure they'll meet your needs and are an excellent agent to work with.
 If they cannot or will not provide you with a list of references or referrals, be wary of hiring them.